Introduction: Building a B2B Marketing Strategy

 - Utilizing drop shipping to further reduce operational costs

 - Analyzing customer data to optimize merchandising and buying experience

 - Building brand

 - Cooperating with other vendors to drive more partnership opportunities

 This is where CRM and B2B eCommerce integration plays a key role in B2B marketing.
-CRM for eCommerce, such as an integrated OroCRM solution for OroCommerce, enables you to have 360-degree visibility into your customer data and create targeted marketing campaigns depending on each customer’s unique needs and buying habits.
+CRM for eCommerce, such our integrated OroCRM solution for OroCommerce, enables you to have 360-degree visibility into your customer data and create targeted marketing campaigns depending on each customer’s unique needs and buying habits.

 What’s Next: B2B eCommerce Adoption Done Right